praveendecode/US_HPI_Prediction/README.md

 ### Federal Funds Effective Rate (FEDFUNDS):

   - Changing in the federal reserve; adjusts the federal funds rate may influence the mortgage rate.

+# Model Process

+  ### Data Cleaning and Imputation:

+   - Utilized machine learning models to impute missing values in the dataset.

+  ### Exploratory Data Analysis (EDA):

+   - Conducted thorough EDA to understand the relationships between features and the target variable.

+  ### Feature Engineering:

+   - Engineered relevant features to improve model performance.

+  ### Model Selection:

+   - Chose the Random Forest Regressor based on its outstanding R2 score of 99.87%.

+  ### Model Evaluation:

+   - Utilized R2 score, Mean Absolute Error (MAE), and Root Mean Squared Error (RMSE) for model evaluation.